jgesser/IpCamera/README.md

 + Taking care of any build errors to get the binding ready for merging into the main project.

 + Fixing any text that is confusing in log output or in the User Interfaces.

-+ PTZ methods for continuous move so you can scan back and forth.

 + 1 and 2 way audio.
 Keen to add this at some point for talking with people at my front door and baby monitor uses.
 Most likely only a few select brands of camera that have an API for doing this will get the ability.